Post job

 The job of an usher, also known as a ticket taker, is to collect admission tickets and passes from patrons and guests at entertainment events.
 They monitor the crowd and call on security when needed.
 They assist guests to their seats, help guests find lost items, and gives directions to facilities like restrooms and telephones.
 They also have to count and record the total number of collected tickets.
 They may also be called on to lead tours and answer questions.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, lobby attendant responsibilities are more likely to require skills like "guest rooms," "public restrooms," "maintenance problems," and "front desk."
-Meanwhile, a usher/ticket taker might be skilled in areas such as "excellent guest," "direct patrons," "guest tickets," and "movie theater."
+Meanwhile, a usher/ticket taker has duties that require skills in areas such as "excellent guest," "direct patrons," "guest tickets," and "movie theater."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, usher/ticket takers earn similar levels of education than lobby attendants.
-In general, they're 0.6% more likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.
+Usher/ticket takers earn similar levels of education than lobby attendants in general.
+They're 0.6% more likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

-The ticket collector profession generally makes a higher amount of money when compared to the average salary of lobby attendants.
-The difference in salaries is ticket collectors making $1,297 higher than lobby attendants.
+An average ticket collector eans a higher salary compared to the average salary of lobby attendants.
+The difference in salaries amounts to ticket collectors earning a $1,297 higher average salary than lobby attendants.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a lobby attendant is likely to be skilled in "cleanliness," "guest rooms," "public restrooms," and "maintenance problems," while a typical ticket collector is skilled in "ticket booth," "athletic events," "soccer," and "iss."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a lobby attendant is likely to be skilled in "cleanliness," "guest rooms," "public restrooms," and "maintenance problems," while a typical ticket collector is skilled in "ticket booth," "athletic events," "soccer," and "iss."

-When it comes to education, ticket collectors tend to earn similar education levels than lobby attendants.
+When it comes to education, ticket collectors tend to earn similar degree levels compared to lobby attendants.
 In fact, they're 1.1% less likely to earn a Master's Degree, and 0.1% less likely to graduate with a Doctoral Degree.

-In general, theater ushers reach similar levels of education when compared to lobby attendants resumes.
+In general, theater ushers hold similar degree levels compared to lobby attendants.
 Theater ushers are 4.2% more likely to earn their Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.